 Solid fuel combustion is a traditional method of extracting energy from solid objects.
 However, an important relatively new application of solid fuel combustion is in rocket propulsion.
 The development of the new Combustible objects model in FLOW-3D v11.1 was motivated by solid propellant combustion in rockets.
 The model describes the conversion of solid rocket propellant to gas with a heat source, mimicking the combustion process in solid-fuel rockets.

 The burning of the propellant in the combustion chamber results in increased temperature and pressure of the surrounding gas.
 In addition, as propellant is burned, the flow domain increases.
 It is of interest to predict these changes in the flow because the dynamics (e.g., trajectory and velocity) of the rocket depends on them.
 To account for the changes in the size of the flow domain, a variant of the General Moving Object (GMO) model has been developed.
 In the augmented model, the geometry component representing the solid propellant is designated as a GMO component of a special type: instead of moving, it changes shape and size.
-Such deformation of a combustible part can be seen in Simulation 1.
+Such deformation of a combustible part can be seen in the simulation at the end of this article.
 If the elastic stresses within the solid propellant need to be modeled, the Fluid-Structure Interaction model will work with this new development.

 The mass source of the combustion gas is assumed to be of stagnation type, i.e., the initial velocity of the exhaust gas is zero.
 As a result, no additional source term is present in the momentum equations.
 The combustion rate is defined by the equation below. dm/dt is the combustion rate or, simply, the rate of change of mass of the solid propellant, P is the pressure of the combusting gas, and a and b are empirical parameters.